businessOwned by: ASX Listed

 Resimac seemed to have gone into hibernation after the GFC.
 They had home loans available but they seemed to be trying to decline everyone who applied with them and they rarely had competitive interest rates.

 Now we’re seeing that Resimac is back in action.
 They’ve seen the success of their competitors like Pepper and they’re sharpening their interest rates to compete.
-They’ve also acquired RHG which is the old loan book of customers from Rams before the brand was sold to Westpac.
-They’ve also purchased State Custodians which is a major non-bank lender based on the Central Coast of NSW.
+They’ve acquired RHG which is the old loan book of customers from Rams before the brand was sold to Westpac.
+They’ve also purchased State Custodians which is a major non-bank lender based on the Central Coast of NSW and Homeloans Ltd.

 Ultimately their credit assessment is still really conservative and although they do have some good niches it’s rare that customers can jump through the hoops to actually get an approval.